 Say "real"

-There I was, resting at a quiet shaded corner in Disney's Epcot theme park waiting for my girlfriend's return.
-Occasionally one or two patrons would walk by; some would stop and ask the staff stationed at the entrance of the attraction, and were told it was closed.
+There I was, resting on a bench at a quiet shaded corner in Disney's Epcot theme park waiting for my girlfriend.
+Occasionally one or two patrons walked by; some stopped and asked the staff stationed at the entrance of an attraction near me, and left.
+The attraction was closed.
 My girlfriend was at a site next to this one waiting in line for her space station ride.
-Two hours of wait time, she told me, all excited.
+Two hours of wait time, she'd told me, all excited.
 I told her I needed a break.
 Enough with the long wait.

 "Say real."
 When I first heard it, I didn't pay it much mind.